-- 1. Name - 2.
-Social Security Number This is mandatory! - 3.
-ID Number If the department assigns you an ID code, you must mark it here. - 4.
-Test Code The test administrator will tell you the code. - 5.
-Have you previously taken a CWH test?
+- 4. Test Code The test administrator will tell you the code. - 5.
+Have you previously taken the CWH test?
 Answer Y for Yes or N for No. - 6.
 If Yes, write the city, state, month and year when you last took the test.
-If you cannot remember the exact date, estimate. - Darken the bubbles for the date.
-7. Racial/Ethnic Background - We are required to collect this information for legal reasons and for research purposes only.
-It will not affect your score in any way. - Gender Mark M or F. We are required to collect this information for legal reasons and research purposes only.
+If you cannot remember the exact date, estimate.
+Darken the bubbles for the date. - 7.
+Racial/Ethnic Background We are required to collect this information for legal reasons and for research purposes only.
+It will not affect your score in any way. - 8.
+Gender Mark M or F. We are required to collect this information for legal reasons and research purposes only.
 It will not affect your score in any way.